davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/session.md

-This chapter covers auto-configuration of Spring Session for {pivotal-gemfire-name} to manage (HTTP) session state in a reliable (consistent), highly available (replicated), and clustered manner.
+This chapter covers auto-configuration of Spring Session for VMware GemFire to manage (HTTP) session state in a reliable (consistent), highly available (replicated), and clustered manner.